CodeIsaMystic/dbsh-template/README.md

 ## Design & CSS
-Having notions, experiencing UI/UX Design following and being aware of design "tendance", optimizing our development.
+Having notions, experiencing UI/UX Design following and being aware of design "Tendances".
-Handling a mission with a real design effort in terms of design core principles, systems and experimenting tools...
+Optimizing our development.
+Handling a project, a mission a work on a real design effort respecting the core principles, systems and kowing how to experiment some tools...

 ### Modern Conceptual Design:

-  The perception of patterns, made in practical way for users, beautiful and efficient, needs to have a real visual of design notions.
+  The perception of patterns, made in practical way for users, beautiful and efficient.
+It needs to keep in mind some design notions, visualizing.
   Bring some air, spaces, fluid composition.
-Think in terms of atoms, molecules, components & organisms without never forget the key principles of the frontend developer like accessibility, performance or responsivness...
+Thinking in terms of atoms, molecules, components & organisms without never forgetting the key principles of the frontend developer like organization, files architecture, accessibility, performance or responsivness...

 ### Style Guide